Skip to Main Content

 Do your coordinators handle travel bookings?

-Yes, our coordinators manage all travel logistics including flights, hotels, ground transportation, and per diems.
-They coordinate arrivals and departures within Germany, handle last-minute changes, and ensure all travel documentation is complete.
+Yes, our coordinators manage all travel logistics including flights, hotels, ground transport, and per diems.
+They set up arrivals and departures within Germany, handle last-minute changes, and make sure all travel records is complete.

 Do your coordinators speak English?

-Yes, our coordinators are fluent English and German speakers with extensive experience on international productions.
+Yes, our coordinators are fluent English and German speakers with extensive experience on global shoots.
 They bridge communication between your team and German vendors, local authorities, and regional film commissions across all Länder.

 ACT 04 — On Set